Jaimeloeuf/vue3-bulma-template/README.md

 ## Technical details and notes
+- Although [Option API](./src/components/TemplateOptions.vue) can still be used, it is not recommended, as the only advantage to it compared to Composition API is that it makes migration from vue2 easier.
+Since this template is designed to make it easier to start new projects, there is no point in supporting the older API whose TS support is not as good too.
 - vue router is configured to use `# hashed based routing` rather than history mode
 - Basic PWA support is enabled by default, see [vite config](./vite.config.ts) for more details
 - In development mode, vite is configured to use HTTPS by default as many use cases such as getting camera access require application to be loaded over HTTPS.